ltgcgo/ditzy/docs/README.md

 # Ditzy Docs
 ## API
+* `binenc.mjs`: Library for Ditzy's binary encoding format.
-* `client.js`: Library for communicating with a Ditzy server.
+* `client.mjs`: Library for communicating with a Ditzy server.
-* `server.js`: Library for accepting Ditzy connections from a client.
+* `server.mjs`: Library for accepting Ditzy connections from a client.

 ## CLI
 * `node.js`: Client + server for Node.js.